Swiss Civil Code: History and influences

 Adopted on 10 December 1907 (and is thus formally known as the Swiss Civil Code of 10 December 1907), and in force since 1912.
 It was created by Eugen Huber, it was subsequently translated in the two other national languages (at the time Romansh was not official) by Virgile Rossel and Brenno Bertoni for French and Italian, respectively.

 The Civil code of the Republic of Turkey is a slightly modified version of the Swiss code, adopted in 1926 during Mustafa Kemal Atatürk's presidency as part of the government's progressive reforms and secularization.
 The Swiss code also influenced the codes of several other states, such as Peru.

 In 1911, the Swiss Code of Obligations (SR 22) was adopted and considered as the fifth part of the Swiss Civil Code.
 It thus became the first civil code to include commercial law.

 Content

 The Swiss Civil Code contains more than two thousands articles.
 Its first article states that:

+^{1} The law applies according to its wording or interpretation to all legal questions for which it contains a provision.

+^{2} In the absence of a provision, the court shall decide in accordance with customary law and, in the absence of customary law, in accordance with the rule that it would make as legislator.

+^{3} In doing so, the court shall follow established doctrine and case law.